Salmond Surname

 Salmond Family Population Trend historical fluctuation

 The incidence of Salmond has changed through the years.
-In The United States the number of people carrying the Salmond last name increased 458 percent between 1880 and 2014; in Scotland it decreased 6 percent between 1881 and 2014; in England it increased 119 percent between 1881 and 2014 and in Wales it increased 500 percent between 1881 and 2014.
+In The United States the number of people carrying the Salmond surname increased 458 percent between 1880 and 2014; in Scotland it decreased 6 percent between 1881 and 2014; in England it increased 119 percent between 1881 and 2014 and in Wales it increased 500 percent between 1881 and 2014.

 Salmond Last Name Statistics demography